 - Categories of sources from which Personal Information is collected;

-- Business and/or commercial purposes for collecting and selling their Personal Information;
+- Business and/or commercial purposes for collecting, selling, or sharing their Personal Information;

-- Categories of third parties/with whom we have disclosed or shared their Personal Information;
+- Categories of third parties to whom we have disclosed their Personal Information;

-- Categories of Personal Information that we have disclosed or shared with a third party for a business purpose;
+- Categories of Personal Information that we have disclosed or shared with a third party; and

-- Categories of third parties to whom the residents’ Personal Information has been sold and the specific categories of Personal Information sold to each category of third party.
+- Categories of third parties to/with whom the residents’ Personal Information has been sold or shared and the specific categories of Personal Information sold to or shared with each category of third party.

-Submitting a Verifiable Request: To exercise your access, disclosure and deletion rights, you must submit a verifiable request to us.
-Verifiable requests should be submitted to email@example.com or by calling (888)-504-6368.
+Submitting a Verifiable Request: To exercise your access, disclosure and deletion rights, you (or your authorized agent as described in the CCPA) must submit a verifiable request to us.
+Verifiable requests should be submitted to firstname.lastname@example.org or by calling (888)-504-6368.
 We will respond to a verifiable consumer request within forty-five (45) days of its receipt.
 If we require additional time (up to 90 days), we will inform you of the reason and extension period in writing.
 You are permitted to make two (2) disclosure requests in any 12-month period.
 We do not charge a fee to process or respond to your verifiable consumer request unless it is excessive, repetitive, or manifestly unfounded.